How to Recover Files From External Hard Drive After Formatting

 In this guide we will learn how to recover formatted external hard drive in a few simple steps.
 Good luck!

 Step 1.
 Learn the Basics

 The first thing you need to know if you inadvertently reformat an external hard drive is that the data has not been erased from the device.
-Formatting simply removes the logical links that allow Windows 10 or any other operating system to access the stored information.
+Formatting simply removes the logical links that allow Windows 10, Windows 11 or any other operating system to access the stored information.
 Until the storage space is overwritten by new data, the original contents of the drive can be recovered.